crotwell/TauP/src/doc/sphinx/source/calculations.rst

 * The free surface receiver function value, if the receiver depth is zero.

 Amplitudes for seismic waves are notoriously difficult to calulate without error, and so the values given should be taken with a healthy dose of skepticism.
+In addition, for large earthquakes the amplitude of body wave phases will saturate.
+So a larger magnitude will not generate a larger arrival amplitude, even though this calculation will be larger.